The Spirit Calling His Own: Paul’s Second Missionary Journey

 I. The Spirit Sovereignly Directs The Gospel To His Appointed People

-But how does the Spirit gather His people once the gospel arrives?
-Not by force, not by spectacle, but through the ordinary preaching of Christ.
+But, once the gospel reaches the appointed place, how does the Spirit gather His people?
+Not by force, not by spectacle, not by worldly power, but through the ordinary preaching of Christ.
+And that brings us to our next point.

 II.
 The Spirit Effectually Calls His People Through The Word

-As Paul enters city after city – Philippi, Thessalonica, Berea, Athens, Corinth – the same pattern repeats.
-He preaches Christ, reasons from Scripture, calls people to repent and believe in the risen Lord Jesus Christ.
-Then, people respond in different ways: some mock, resist and refuse, while others receive the Word with joy and believe.
+As Paul enters city after city – Philippi, Thessalonica, Berea, Athens, and now Corinth – the same pattern appears.
+He preaches Christ, reasons from the Scriptures, calls people to repent and believe in the risen Lord Jesus Christ.
+Yet, the responses are divided: some mock, resist and remain hardened, while others receive the Word with joy and believe.
 Why the difference?
-Because conversion is not produced merely by hearing words; hearing words alone does not save.
-Conversion happens when the Holy Spirit opens the heart.
+Because conversion is not produced merely by hearing outward words.
+Hearing alone does not save.
+Conversion happens when the Holy Spirit inwardly opens the heart and effectually calls sinners to Christ.

+Those words unveil a profound truth about the saving work of God.
 Before they believed, Christ knew them.
 Before they came, they belonged to Him in divine purpose.
-Before they confessed Him, He would surely gather them.
-This is why Paul could continue preaching.
+Before they confessed faith in Christ, He was determined to gather them.
+That is why Paul could continue preaching with confidence.

 Now let us be careful here.
 This doctrine does not mean people are robots.
 It does not mean preaching is unnecessary.
 It does not mean human response is irrelevant.
-It means that behind the human response is divine mercy.
+It means that, behind the human response, stands divine mercy.
 When a sinner truly repents, the Spirit has awakened the heart.
 When someone sees Christ as precious, the Spirit has opened blind eyes.
-When a hardened person turns and believes, grace has conquered sin’s resistance.
+When a hardened person turns and believes, grace has conquered resistance.

-If you feel weak because you don’t find confident answers in your heart to questions like those, take heart.
-Such desires do not arise naturally in a fallen heart; they are signs of grace at work.
+If you feel weak because you cannot answer such questions with confidence, then, take heart.
+Such desires do not arise naturally in a fallen heart.
+They are signs of grace at work.
 Do not become preoccupied with whether you are chosen.
-Instead, look to your desire for Christ – the One whom the gospel proclaims.
-That very desire is evidence of Christ’s work in you and the Holy Spirit’s presence in you.
-After all, the Scripture clearly declares in 1 Cor.
+Instead, look to your desire for Christ, whom the gospel freely proclaims.
+That very desire for Him is evidence of Christ’s work in you and of the Holy Spirit’s presence within you.
+For the Scripture says in 1 Cor.
 12:3 that “no one can say ‘Jesus is Lord’ except in the Holy Spirit.”

-This should also humble us.
+This truth should also humble us.
 If you are a Christian, why are you one?
 Not because you were wiser than others, not because you were morally superior, not because you were spiritually clever.
 You believed because God had mercy.
-So, there is no room for pride.
-Only gratitude.
+Therefore, there is no room for pride – only gratitude!

-Throughout this missionary journey, converts do not remain isolated.
-Churches are formed, believers are strengthened, gospel co-workers are raised up, and the mission continues.
-In Corinth, believers gather.
+Throughout this missionary journey, those who believe do not remain isolated.
+Churches are formed, believers are strengthened, gospel co-workers are raised up, and the mission advances from place to place.
+In Corinth, believers are gathered into a congregation.
 Priscilla and Aquila serve faithfully.
 Timothy and Silas labour alongside Paul.
-Then, the work moves onward.
+Then, in due time, the work moves onward.
 Why?
 Because the Spirit does not merely save individuals and leave them scattered.
-He gathers a people.
-He brings sinners into Christ, and then into the fellowship of Christ’s body.
+He gathers a people to Himself.
+He brings sinners into union with Christ, and then into the fellowship of Christ’s body.

+This is an important correction for our own age.
 Many people today want spirituality without church life, salvation without commitment, grace without belonging.
 But that is not the pattern of Acts.
-The Spirit calls people into worship, fellowship, discipline, prayer, service, and shared witness.
-So, if Christ has called you, do not live on the edges of His church, much less alone outside of it.
-Belong deeply, worship faithfully, love the believing brothers and sisters, receive the means of grace, serve with gladness.
-The Spirit who saves also gathers, and He sustains.
+The Spirit calls people into worship, fellowship, prayer, discipline, service, and shared witness.
+Therefore, if Christ has called you, do not remain at the edges of His church, much less outside of it altogether.
+Belong deeply; worship faithfully; love the believing brothers and sisters sincerely; receive the means of grace gladly; serve with humility and joy.
+The Spirit who saves also gathers, and the Spirit who gathers also sustains.

-Notice that the mission continues even when Paul moves on.
-Why?
-Because Christ’s kingdom does not depend on one man.
+Notice also that the mission continues even when Paul moves on.
+That is a vital lesson.
+Christ’s kingdom does not depend upon one man.
 Leaders come and go.
 Seasons change.
+Labourers rise and fall.
 But the Spirit remains faithful.
-That should strengthen every congregation.
-Your hope is not in one minister.
-Not in one family.
-Not in one gifted person.
-Your hope is in the living Christ who pours out His Spirit upon and carries out His mission through His church.
+The church does not stand because one minister is strong, one elder is influential, or one gifted person is present – no!
+The church stands because the risen Christ continues to pour out His Spirit and carry forward His mission through His church.

 Let me speak plainly to three groups today.
 To the weary believer: You feel small, inconsistent, weak.
 But take courage.
 The Shepherd knows His sheep.
 If you are clinging to Christ, however tremblingly, He is not losing you.
-The Spirit calls and keeps His own.
+The Spirit who called you is the Spirit who keeps you.

-To the silent Christian: You have stopped speaking of Christ because you fear rejection.
-But, remember Corinth – God had many in that city.
-You do not know whom He will call.
-So, speak again, invite again, pray again, witness again.
-Success does not rest on your eloquence, but on God’s power.
+To the silent Christian: perhaps you have stopped speaking of Christ because you fear rejection or feel inadequate.
+But, remember Corinth – the Lord had many in that city before Paul knew a single one of them.
+You do not know whom God will call.
+So, speak again, invite again, pray again, bear witness again.
+The success of the gospel does not rest on your eloquence, but upon God’s power.

 To the unbelieving hearer: Do not misuse this doctrine and say, ‘If God wants me, He can save me later.’
-Today, if you hear His voice, do not harden your heart.
+Scripture emphasises only one timing – today!
+If you hear His voice today, do not harden your heart.
 The Spirit ordinarily calls through the preached Word.
-When Christ is offered in the gospel, the right response is now.
-Repent.
-Believe, and come to Him.
+Christ is offered to you now in the gospel.
+Therefore, respond now; repent, believe, and come to Him, now!

 Conclusion

 Meanwhile, some of you wonder whether God could ever save you; some of you wonder whether God still uses you; some of you wonder whether the church can endure.
-The book of Acts answers all wondering hearts – the Spirit is still calling His own; He still strengthens His own; He expands His church towards the ends of the earth.
+The book of Acts answers all wondering hearts – the Spirit is still calling His own; He still strengthens His own; He expands His church towards the ends of the earth as He continues Christ’s mission.